JunkaiDong/junkaidong.github.io/index.md

 @@

-@@pubs *Anomalous Hall Crystal and its Phonons, Center for Computational Quantum Physics, Flatiron Institute, Dec 2025.
+@@pubs *Anomalous Hall Crystal and its Phonons*, Center for Computational Quantum Physics, Flatiron Institute, Dec 2025.

 @@